cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/engage/get-started-with-viva-engage/file-storage.md

 # Viva Engage file storage overview

-In Microsoft 365, files uploaded to posts in Viva Engage networks are stored in SharePoint.
+Files attached to posts in Viva Engage networks connected to Microsoft 365 are stored in SharePoint.
 Files in community posts are stored in the document library that backs up the community.
 Storyline posts are stored in a hidden library in the creator’s OneDrive.

+**Exception**: When the Viva Engage network isn't connected to Microsoft 365 groups, files uploaded to posts are stored directly in Viva Engage cloud storage.
+This includes the following:

+- Microsoft 365 tenants that have more than one Viva Engage network
+- Viva Engage networks that don't enforce Office 365 identity
+- Viva Engage basic networks.

+Learn more about file stroage in communities that connect to Microsoft 365 groups:

 - Learn about [File Storage for storyline posts](https://learn.microsoft.com/viva/engage/eac-storyline#file-storage-for-storyline)
 - Learn about [Viva Engage and Microsoft 365 groups](https://learn.microsoft.com/viva/engage/engage-microsoft-365-groups)
 - Learn how to [Enable or Disable the Community Resources Module and Files Tab](https://support.microsoft.com/en-gb/topic/manage-viva-engage-community-resources-08fc99bf-c36c-425b-9a98-079e62510135).

 > [!NOTE]
-> If users upload files in connected Viva networks, policies in SharePoint document libraries take precedence over Viva Engage upload admin configurations.
+> Policies in SharePoint's document libraries take precedence over settings for files, images and videos in Viva Engage.

-> [!Important]
-> **Avoid using SharePoint to modify, replace, delete, move, or rename** the folder structure (**Documents > Apps > Viva Engage**), documents, and rich media for your Viva Engage network.
-Changing these elements in SharePoint will break the front-end experience of posts, in communities, and in your storyline.

-An exception exists to the preceding rule.
-When the Viva Engage network isn't connected to Microsoft 365 groups, files uploaded to posts are stored directly in Viva Engage cloud storage.
-This includes the following:

-- Microsoft 365 tenants that have more than one Viva Engage network
-- Viva Engage networks that don't enforce Office 365 identity
-- Viva Engage basic networks.
+## Benefits of Sharepoint Storage

+For network and tenant administrators, SharePoint has a rich set of security and compliance features that apply to uploaded files in Viva Engage, for Microsoft 365-connected Viva Engage groups.
+Features include eDiscovery, data loss protection, and in-geo residence for files at rest.

+End users work with the familiar SharePoint user interface for file navigation and management, with the following capabilities:

+- Use Microsoft Search for greater discoverability and easier access
+- Browse or search features in SharePoint and Delve to find and access files through Viva Engage, SharePoint, and other Microsoft 365 resources
+- Enable offline access to files by syncing a SharePoint folders to a folder on their computer.

 <!-- Links in the short bulleted list to be hidden but keep for possible future use per request-->
 <!--